brenapp/referee.fyi/CONTRIBUTING.md

 The general structure of Referee FYI is motivated by creating a Progressive Web App that end users can add to their home screen on their phone.
-The client application is a static react app hosted using Cloudflare Pages to provide low-latency throughout the world.
-The sharing service make use of Cloudflare Workers to provide efficient, edge web services to reduce latency between mobile devices and the share server.
+The client application is a static react app hosted using Cloudflare Pages to provide low-latency services worldwide.
+The sharing service makes use of Cloudflare Workers to provide efficient, edge web services to reduce latency between mobile devices and the sharing server.

 > Edge Services.
 Cloudflare Workers is really well adapted to this project
 > because the vast majority of cloud interactions we care about (sync actions
 > with the sync service) happen between devices that all are located in the same
 > facility.
 Since Cloudflare distributes the sync worker across all of its
-> datacenters, it can provide low latency (>20ms TTFB) communication around the
+> data centers, which can provide low latency (>20ms TTFB) communication around the
 > world, and requires little synchronization between data centers.

 ### Folder Structure